n3wscott/sources/docs/runtime-contract.md

    matching `K_OUTPUT_FORMAT`.
  - The container should send CloudEvents over HTTP POST.
-   - Note that the sink does not necessarily have to have the scheme `http` or `https`, but this is not the standard use case.
+   - Note that the sink does not necessarily have to have the scheme `http` or `https`, but HTTP is the standard use case.
  - The container may use any version of CloudEvents.

 TODO: fill in details, add examples.